UOG EPSCoR graduate students spotlight coral research at national conference

 Okinawa Internship Photo

-A graduate student from the University of Guam will be going to Okinawa to study marine invertebrates as part of an internship at the University of the Ryukus from April to August 2024.
+A graduate student from the University of Guam is studying marine invertebrates as part of an internship with University of the Ryukus from April to August 2024.

-Joseph Proietti, a Master of Science in Biology student and Guam NSF EPSCoR Graduate Research Assistant, will be mentored by James Reimer, a professor at the University of the Ryukus whose research focuses on the biodiversity of understudied marine invertebrates.
+Joseph Proietti, a Master of Science in Biology student and Guam NSF EPSCoR Graduate Research Assistant, is being mentored by James Reimer, a professor at the University of the Ryukus whose research focuses on the biodiversity of understudied marine invertebrates.

-During the internship, Proietti will study Palythoa, a type of cnidarian closely related to corals and anemones.
+As part of the internship, Proietti is studying Palythoa, a type of cnidarian closely related to corals and anemones.

 Some Palythoa, like hard corals, have symbiotic algae that live inside them that photosynthesize and feed their host in exchange for shelter and protection.
 These Palythoa are known to live in places with light availability such as open reefs while those without these symbionts live in caves or reef crevices.